 The anterior cruciate ligament (ACL) is often hurt when athletes quickly change direction.
 There is also the posterior cruciate ligament, which is hurt when the knee is bent and struck in the front, such as during a car accident.
 Collateral ligaments on either side of the knee can be torn, as can the meniscus that pads between the knee bones.
 The tendons that connect your muscles to the bone can also tear.

-Our Tucker Car Accident Doctors are experts in diagnosing and treating your knee pain and injury.
-We always opt for non-surgical measures when appropriate, and our experienced sports injury doctors use our in-house open MRI machines and CT scanners to find your best plan for treatment.
+Our Tucker Car Accident Chiropractors are experts in diagnosing and treating your knee pain and injury.
+We always opt for non-surgical measures when appropriate, and our experienced sports injury Chiropractors use our in-house open MRI machines and CT scanners to find your best plan for treatment.